-- The first instalment of EGP 29 M is due for payment on 22 September 2018. - The second instalment, amounting to 28M EGP, is due for payment on 15 December 2018. - The National Company for River Transport Nile Cargo and the National Transportation Company agreed, Citadel Capital Company and National Transport Company, that once the Al Citadel Capital Company pays the full value of the settlement amount in favour of the Bank of Alexandria and the clearance of the National Transport Company from that debt before the bank, Citadel Capital Company replaces the Bank of Alexandria with the net balance of the owed debt With a total amount of 165,223,055 EGP.
+- On 31 May 2017 the National Company for River Transport Nile Cargo, the National Transportation and Qalaa agreed that once Qalaa pays the full value of the settlement amount in favour of the Bank of Alexandria and the clearance of National Transport Company from that debt before the bank, Qalaa for Financial Investments would replace the Bank of Alexandria with net balance of the owed debt totalling 165,223,055 EGP. - On 31 March 2022 a settlement agreement was signed to transfer the debt from Nile Cargo to Citadel Capital for International Investment Itd.
+(CCII).